-An HDMI display device can be connected to the HDMI out port on the computer.
-To connect the HDMI display device, follow the steps as detailed below:
+An HDMI monitor can be connected to the HDMI out port on the computer.
+To connect monitor, follow the steps as detailed below:

-As the port operation of all HDMI (High-Definition Multimedia Interface) display devices have not been confirmed, some HDMI display devices may not function properly.
+As the port operation of all HDMI (High-Definition Multimedia Interface) monitors have not been confirmed, some HDMI monitors may not function properly.